 "In 1994, People for the Ethical Treatment of Animals (PETA) reported results of a systematic survey of the health of 300 vegetarian dogs sourced from 33 states within the U.S. and Canada via PETA’s newsletter [54,55].
 Dogs ranged in age from young puppies to 19 years old, and included a wide range of breeds, males and females, both neutered and entire.
 Of these, 65.3% (196/300) were vegan, with the remaining 34.7% (104/300) simply vegetarian.
 They had been maintained on these diets for anywhere from less than two, to over nine years, with an average of 5.7 years.
 The precise diets used, and their level of nutritional adequacy, are unknown.
 Twenty-eight deceased dogs were included in the survey, with the median age of death being 12.6 years...Over 80% of dogs maintained on vegan or vegetarian diets for 50% to 100% of their lifetimes were reported as being in good to excellent health."

 We want the best for your dog.
-We also want the best for all animals and for this planet we all share.
-This is why we make 100% complete nutrition for dogs that has all of the healthy, sustainable stuff your dog needs (like clean pea protein, quinoa, lentils and blueberries) without any of the stuff they don’t (animal products, fillers, corn, soy, wheat).
+We also want the best for all animals and for the planet, which is why we make 100% complete nutrition for dogs that has all of the healthy, sustainable stuff your dog needs (like clean pea protein, quinoa, lentils and blueberries) without any of the stuff they don’t (animal products, fillers, corn, soy, wheat).
 If we can feed our beloved fur babes a food they love without harming other animals in the process, we ask the simple question: why not?